harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/examples.md

 {% include 4.0/scripting-examples/http-auth-ntlm.md %}

 ### AWS Signature v4 authentication
-Requests to the AWS APIs requires a special type of auth, called AWS Signature Version 4. k6 doesn't support this authentication mechanims out of the box, so we'll have to resort to using a Node.js library called [awsv4.js](https://github.com/mhart/aws4) and [Browserify](http://browserify.org/) (to make it work in k6).
+Requests to the AWS APIs requires a special type of auth, called AWS Signature Version 4. k6 doesn't support this authentication mechanism out of the box, so we'll have to resort to using a Node.js library called [awsv4.js](https://github.com/mhart/aws4) and [Browserify](http://browserify.org/) (to make it work in k6).

 There are a few of steps to make this work: